Giuliana Nenni

-Giuliana Nenni (1911–2002) was an Italian journalist and politician.
+Giuliana Nenni (26 December 1911 – 19 March 2002) was an Italian journalist and politician.
 She served in the Italian Parliament and Senate for the Italian Socialist Party.
 She was known as the sister of all Romagna’s women.

 Early life and education

 Giuliana Nenni was born in Forlì on 26 December 1911.
 She was the eldest daughter of Pietro Nenni, leader of the Italian Socialist Party, and Carmen Emiliani.
 Her father was in prison when Giuliana was born.
-She had a sister, Luciana, who was ten years younger of her.
+She had three younger sisters; Eva, Vittoria, and Luciana.

 When her family was in exile in Paris from 1926 Nenni attended the courses on French civilization at the Sorbonne University.

 Career and activities

 Nenni edited a socialist newspaper entitled Populaire in Paris.
 She joined the Italian Socialist Party in 1934.
 She and her family returned to Italy after the Fascist rule ended in 1943.
 In 1944 she involved in the establishment of a leftist resistance movement in Rome, Unione Donne Italiane (UDI).
 She was a member of the Italy-USSR association which was established by the Italian Socialist Party and the Italian Communist Party in 1949.

 In 1948 Nenni was elected to the Italian Parliament for the Italian Socialist Party from Bologna and also, served at the Parliament for the next term.
 She became a member of the Italian Senate in 1958 and served there for two successive terms.
 In June 1958 the socialist deputy Luigi Sansone presented a proposal to introduce a divorce law to the Senate in collaboration with Giuliana Nenni which was not supported by the Senate.
 From 1968 Nenni began to work as the private secretary of her father, Pietro Nenni.

 Following the death of Pietro Nenni in January 1980 his daughters, Giuliana and Luciana, established the Pietro Nenni Foundation.